'Winter' Lockdown & Mental Wellbeing

 Here is how to do it:

 Close your eyes or soften your gaze and imagine drawing a box with equal sides in your mind.

 1. Slowly 'Breathe in' from the nose for the count of 4 (visualising drawing one upside of the square)

 2. 'Suspend or hold' for the count of 4 (visualising drawing across the square)

-3. 'Breathe out' from the nose for the count of 4 (visualising drawing down on the other side of the square)
+3. 'Breathe out' from the mouth (pursing your lips) for the count of 4 (visualising drawing down on the other side of the square)

 4. 'Suspend or hold' for the count of 4 (visualise drawing across the bottom of the square)

 Repeat the cycle for at least four times in one sitting to feel the effect of this exercise.
 You can do this several times in a day to calm your nerves and relieve stress.
 So, the slower and deeper you breathe, the more relaxed you will feel.

 Note: Visualising a box and hearing the numbers helps to provide an anchor for your attention.
 It allows you to maintain your focus on the exercise.